andregugliotti/docker-magento22/README.md

 ### Seeing logs

 All logs are saved locally, on folder docker-magento22/logs.
 You can control them on your local machine.
 Access logs are disabled from nginx config files.
-If you need them, see docker-magento22/nginx conf files.
+If you need them, see docker-magento22/nginx conf files and uncomment the correspondent line.
 To see Magento logs, just open you var/logs and var/report folders, under htdocs.

 ### Accessing the container terminal

-If you need to access the container terminal, use the following commands:
+To access the container terminals, use the following commands:

 - to see which are the running containers: `docker ps`
 - to connect to a container as root: `docker exec -it {container_name} bash`